PatxaSec/BloodCLI/README.md

   - High
   - Medium
   - Low

 > [!WARNING]
 > RELATIONSHIPS ARE LIMITED TO 10.
 > GO TO LINE 210 IN ORDER TO CHANGE IT.
 ---

-## Requirements

-- Python 3.6+
-- No external dependencies beyond the Python standard library

----

 ## Usage